Coordinator for Greek Life

 The Coordinator is one of two full-time staff members responsible for creating an environment that promotes the positive development of students who affiliate with social-Greek letter organizations, including developing, leading, advising, and providing support services for affiliated fraternities and sororities, and their associated constituency groups.
 The Coordinator assists in the management of the general operations for the Office of Student Involvement & Leadership, including strategic planning, risk-management, supervision of student employees, marketing, and assessment.
 This position also assists with the development and planning of leadership programming, including the Kalahari Leadership Retreat, Leadership Conference, and emerging leaders programming.
 The Coordinator also supports the execution of annual university events such as Welcome Weeks, Family Weekend, Student Involvement Fair, and other initiatives.
 The person holding this position will also represent the Division of Student Affairs and the office through committee work, departmental and divisional tasks, campus and community relations, and assigned projects.
 This position will require evening and weekend work as well as periodic travel.
 Flexibility and direct open communication with all stakeholders is essential.

-- Bachelor's Degree (Master’s preferred) from an accredited four (4) year college or university, major in Higher Education, Counseling, Business Administration, or a related field required.
+Bachelor's Degree from an accredited four (4) year college or university, major in Higher Education, Counseling, Business Administration, or a related field required.

 Communication and other skills:

-- Ability to prioritize, strategically plan, work in fast-paced environment and meet deadlines with frequent interruptions and change of focus.
+Ability to prioritize, strategically plan, work in fast-paced environment and meet deadlines with frequent interruptions and change of focus.
+Preferred Qualifications: Master's degree preferred.